Dynamics of quantum discord in the purification process

 It is widedly recognized that entanglment is a key resource and ingredient in the field of quantum information science \cite{Neilsen:2000}.
 However, entanglement is not the only aspect of quantum correlations, and it has been found that there are quantum nonlocality without entanglement \cite{Bennett:1999,Horodecki:2005} and quantum speedup with unentangled states \cite{Braunstein:1999,Meyer:2000,Datta:2005}.
 Therefore, it is important and interesting to investigate such quantum correlations.
 In this context, several measures have been proposed to quantify the nonclassical nature of a quantum state such as quantum discord \cite{Henderson:2001,Ollivier:2001}, quantum deficit \cite{Rajagopal:2002}, measurement induced disturbance \cite{Luo:2008}.
 Furthermore, Modi \emph{et al.} \cite{Modi:2010} provides an unified view of quantum and classical correlations recently.
-These measures can be interpreted as indicating the nonclassical correlations in a state, while entanglement is only a special kind of the correlations.
-Among these measures, quantum discord introduced by Olliver and Zurek \cite{Ollivier:2001} is widely used to quantify the quantumness of the correlation contained in a bipartite quantum state.
+Among these measures, quantum discord introduced by Olliver and Zurek \cite{Zurek:2000,Ollivier:2001} is widely used to quantify the quantumness of the correlation contained in a bipartite quantum state.
 A closely related measure concerning classical correlation was proposed by Henderson and Vedral \cite{Henderson:2001}.
 Quantum discord is defined as the difference between the total mutual information and the classical correlation contained in a bipartite quantum state .
 It is more general than entanglement in the sense that separable mixed states can have nonzero quantum discord \cite{Dakic:2010,Chen:2010}.
-It has been shown that almost all quantum states have a nonvanishing quantum discord \cite{Ferraro:2010} and offers exponential speed up in the model of computation known as deterministic quantum computation with one qubit \cite{Knill:1998,Datta:2008}.
+It has been suggested that discord is responsible for the speed-up related to deterministic quantum computation with one qubit(DQC1) model \cite{Knill:1998,Datta:2008}.
+And quantum discord has also attracted much attention for its connection with entanglement irreversibility \cite{Cornelio:2011}, the entanglement monogamic relation \cite{Fanchini:2011}, the entanglement in a measurement\cite{Piani:2011,Streltsov:2011} and the complete positivity \cite{Shabani:2009}.
+Especially, the operational interpretations of quantum discord through the state merging \cite{Cavalcanti:2011,Madhok:2011} and locally inaccessible information\cite{Fanchini:2011d} have established the status of quantum discord as another important resource for quantum informational processing tasks besides entanglement.